April 10, 2023

 Whew!
 I know this is a lot.
-So please reach out with your questions.
-I’ve got your back.
+So comment below with your questions.
+I’ve got you covered!

 It’s hard enough to start and grow your own business; you certainly don’t need to worry about legal mistakes or potential loopholes.
 Who has time for that?

-Join my free legal workshop “5 Steps to Legally Protect & Grow your Online Business” for the basics on how to legally form your online coaching business, protect your website, make sure your contracts are solid, and get paid on time.
+Watch my free legal workshop “5 Steps to Legally Protect & Grow Your Online Business” for the basics on how to legally form your online coaching business, protect your website, make sure your contracts are solid, and get paid on time.
 You’ll even be able to ask me questions (and yes, you’ll get the replay!).

 Note: Remember, this isn’t legal advice.
 Although I’m a lawyer, I’m not your lawyer — under any circumstances.
 This article is for informational and educational purposes only.
 It is not intended to supplement or replace seeking advice from your own attorney.
 Do not take health coach scope of practice advice or tips from anyone other than a licensed attorney.
 I see a lot of bad / false information circulating online and social media, and it’s very dangerous to blindly accept non-lawyer advice.